dietmarwo/p-center-problem/README.md

 Idea is:

  - Use all vertices of the outer polygon and from all holes as demand points.
- - Add random demand points filtered according to feasibility: Inside outer, outside the holes.
+ - Add a grid of about 10000 demand points filtered according to feasibility: Inside the outer polygon, outside the holes.
  - Uses matplotlib.path.contains_points to determine if a point is valid.
  - Uses https://numba.pydata.org/[numba] to speed up the fitness calculation.
  - Utilizes modern many-core CPUs, tested on the AMD 5950x 16 core CPU.